S. E. Krupa Rao: Studies

 Krupa Rao underwent scholastic studies between 1945-1955 at the CBM-High School and the Zilla Parishad High School in Samalkota and moved to Kakinada for collegiate studies between 1955-1957 to the Pithapuram Raja College.

 Rao was an active Sunday School Teacher in one of the Churches of the Convention of Baptist Churches of Northern Circars.
 As a resident of Kakinada, Krupa Rao came under the influence of then Principal of the Baptist Theological Seminary, A. B. Masilamani who was acting as a Vocation Promoter leading youth towards Priesthood.
 Masilamani became Krupa Rao's Spiritual Confessor and was able to guide Krupa Rao towards Priesthood making him take up a propadeutic course during 1959-1961 at the Serampore College, Serampore {a constituent College of the Senate of Serampore College (University)} during the Principalship of William Stewart where Rao discerned his avocation towards priesthood and returned to Kakinada and joined the Baptist Theological Seminary, Kakinada during the Principalship of Waldo Penner to pursue licentiate studies in theology leading to L.Th.
 By this time, in 1964, the Seminary in Kakinada, together with the Andhra Union Theological College, Dornakal and the Lutheran Theological College in Rajahmundry jointly formed the near-ecumenical Andhra Christian Theological College and Krupa Rao's studies were transferred from the seminary to this College under the Principalship of W. D. Coleman and by 1965 and was awarded an L.Th. in the ensuing convocation of the University during the Registrarship of C. Devasahayam.

 Graduate and postgraduate

 In 1968, Krupa Rao joined the Ramayapatnam Baptist Theological Seminary (affiliated to the Senate of Serampore College (University)) whose B.D. section was housed within the premises of the Andhra Christian Theological College, Rajahmundry to upgrade his academics to Bachelor of Divinity studying under G. Solomon, Louis F. Knoll, K. Wilson, W. D. Coleman, G. Devasahayam, W. P. Peery, Eric J. Lott, B. E. Devaraj, Ryder Devapriam, Suppogu Joseph, M. Victor Paul and other distinguished faculty.
-After nearly a decade, Krupa Rao was sent to the Union Theological Seminary, New York City (affiliated to the University of Columbia) where he studied for a master's course in theology during 1979-1980 leading to S.T.M.
+After nearly a decade, Krupa Rao was sent to the Union Theological Seminary, New York City (affiliated to Columbia University) where he studied for a master's course in theology during 1979-1980 leading to S.T.M.